erbaburamshrestha/erbaburamshrestha/README.md

 # 💫 About Me:
-Highly skilled Senior Data Engineer with over 4 years of experience in designing, developing, and optimizing data pipelines, ETL/ELT workflows, and cloud-native architectures.<br>
+Highly skilled Senior Data Engineer with over 4 years of experience<br>
+Experienced in designing, developing, and optimizing data pipelines, ETL/ELT workflows, and cloud-native architectures.<br>
 Proficient in Azure, Databricks, PySpark, SQL, and big data frameworks.<br>
 Expertise in data modeling, data warehousing, real-time data streaming, and data visualization using tools like Power BI and Tableau.<br>
 Strong problem-solving skills<br>with a focus on performance tuning, data quality, and regulatory compliance.<br>